What You Can Expect in an Eye Exam

 Opticians are technicians trained to design and fit eyeglass and contact lenses.

-Routine Eye Exam is essential, as it can detect vision problems or general health problems, even before you’re aware there’s a problem.
+Eye exams are essential, as they can detect vision problems or general health problems, even before you’re aware there’s a problem.
 It’s recommended that younger adults up have a comprehensive eye exam every five to 10 years; older adults every one to two years.

 If you have diabetes, high blood pressure or a family history of eye disease, annual exams are critical for preserving your sight; damage to the eyes can be seen during an eye exam before vision loss occurs.